 I then moved on to detailing and adding more elements to shape the atmosphere.
 For this I created decals like water puddles, concrete cracks, water leaks on the walls.
 Then I added fog and revamped the lighting for a more dramatic and cyberpunk look and feel.

 After this came the finishing touches.
-A couple of more decals of grime and some newspapers were added, as well as steam from the vents and some small props like cigarette packs and broken bottles to give a better sense of scale.
+A couple of more decals of grime and some newspapers were added.
+Steam emerged from the vents, accompanied by small props like cigarette packs and broken bottles.
+They aimed at enhancing the sense of scale.

 This, coupled with a few post effects, concluded my work on the scene.